 So my number one pick for best TV bad boy redeemed by love has to go to the charismatic and hilarious, Sawyer.
 When the survivors of Flight 815 crash on the island, Sawyer was revealed to be a con-man with a jaded past.
 He quickly shifted into survival mode, hoarding many of the supplies for himself.
 Sawyer wanted everyone to hate him, mostly because he didn’t feel like he was worthy of the love and compassion of others.
 He even put together several schemes, putting the Losties against each other and making deals that only benefited him.
 While Jack represented the good hero we came to know and adore, Sawyer proved to be an unlikely hero as well.
 In season 3, Sawyer returned to the Losties after being captured by the others and the survivors looked to him as their leader.
 Sawyer showed some promising signs of change, attempting to help out and to protect his love, Kate in the process.
 He also began to reveal signs of selfless behavior, jumping off the chopper so that Kate and the others could be rescued.
 While this seemed like a heroic gesture, Sawyer was still running away from his destiny.
 When Kate and the oceanic six said goodbye to the island, Sawyer was left behind with Juliet, Jin, and Miles.
 In episode, “LaFleur,” Sawyer put his con-man skills to good use and saved the day, convincing the Dharma Initiative to let them stay with them for a while.
 Juliet wanted to get on the sub and leave, but he asked her to stay with him.
 “Who’s going to get my back?” he asked, revealing the first real spark between them.
 It took traveling back in time for Sawyer to finally embrace the goodness that was there all along.
 His love for Juliet was pure and selfless, but he was no longer running away from himself or his feelings.
 Sawyer was finally ready to settle down and lead a simple life with the love of his life.
 The bad boy was truly redeemed, proving that love can help point our moral compass in the right direction.

 I hope you enjoyed the list and please feel free to post your thoughts and comments below on some of your favorite TV bad boys redeemed by love.
-Happy viewing!
+Thanks for reading and happy viewing!

 Amy Koto, TV Fanatic Girl